-Benefits of a Cloud based DRaaS solution are:
+The benefits of a Cloud-based DRaaS solution are:

 Hardware independence of virtual servers, varying operating systems, applications, patches and data can be safely and accurately transferred from one data center to a another easily.
 Back-end maintenance is taken care of by the service provider and is accessible by the enterprise at any given time.

 Many companies are turning towards the cloud for their production environments.
 As disaster recovery can be complex and time-consuming, it pays to plan ahead to figure out what your business needs.
 Backup of your entire system including operating systems, security configurations, and software applications makes a complete disaster recovery plan to your business data.